A programming language that compiles to JavaScript

 Solace

-A language to find solace after using JavaScript
+A language for finding solace after JavaScript.

 }